 Groups may be asked to share office space.
 Groups considered by the Student Center Committee and the University Assembly which are highly restrictive in nature shall be given low priority in space allocation.

-All contracts of Student Center Space must be approved by 2/3 of the Student Center Committee and by the University Assembly.
+All contracts of Student Center Space must be approved by the

+University Assembly.